 2. Operational And Asset Intelligence

 It happens every day somewhere in the portfolio: Suddenly, a flurry of tenant complaints suddenly land on the property manager.
-Fortunately for most property managers, there is an experienced building engineer who they can count on to have an educated guess as to what the problem is and to begin finding a solution.
+Fortunately for most property managers, there is an experienced building engineer who can count on to have an educated guess as to what the problem is and begin finding a solution.

 These solutions themselves have returns on investment of around 12-18 months, but the value goes beyond that.
 As the real estate owners and investors see their yields shrink due to a softening economy and increasing regulations in major markets, maximizing net operating income (NOI) and asset value through cost savings will become critical.